A U.S. Registry of Eosinophilic Esophagitis Pediatric, Adolescent and Adult Patients Treated With DUPIXENT® As Standard of Care

 NOTE: Other protocol defined inclusion/exclusion criteria apply

-- Who can participate: Participants must be 12 years or older and starting treatment with DUPIXENT® for EoE, or caregivers of those under 12 who can complete questionnaires.
+- Who can participate: Participants aged 12 years and older who are starting treatment with the investigational medication for eosinophilic esophagitis can join.
+Caregivers of participants under 12 must be able to complete questionnaires.